Skip to content

 and new optional fields:

 If there's a problem with the ida-plugin.json file, then it will not be indexed by the plugin repository.
+Unfortunately even things like trailing commas will break strict JSON parsers like the one used by HCLI.

-So, you can use hcli plugin lint /path/to/plugin[.zip] to check for problems and suggestions.
+We recommend to use hcli plugin lint /path/to/plugin[.zip] to check for problems and suggestions.

 2. Package your plugin